stsh89/metropolis/docs/src/projects/project.md

 * Name
     * contain any UTF-8 characters including emojies
-    * unique within all projects
+    * unique within the list of projects
     * can not be empty
     * minimum 1 byte
     * maximum 1000 bytes